reinhardt021/rails-auth/README.md

 ## TESTING

-- How to run the test suite
+- How to run the test suite in command-line: `bundle exec rspec`

 ## OTHER STUFF